Aristotle-Metadata-Enterprises/wcag-zoo/README.rst

 readily use your website.
 And if you come across an issue, you identify it early - before you hit production and they start causing problems for people.

 Plus, integrating accessibility into your build scripts shows that you really care about the usability of your site.
-These tools won't pick up every issue around accessibility, but they'll pick up enough (and do so automatically) and its about demonstrating a commitment to accessibility wherever you can.
+These tools won't pick up every issue around accessibility, but they'll pick up enough (and do so automatically) and helps demonstrate a commitment to accessibility where possible.

 That sounds like a lot of work, is it really that useful?
 ---------------------------------------------------------

 Granted, accessibility is tough - and you might question how useful it is.
 If you have an app targeted to a very niche demographic and are working on tight timeframes, maybe accessibility isn't important right now.

-But some industries, like Government, Healthcare, Legal and Retail all care about WCAG compliance - **a lot**!
-To the point that in some places its legislated.
-In some cases not complying with certain accessibility guidelines `can even get sued <https://www.w3.org/WAI/bcase/target-case-study>`_!
+But some industries, such as Government, Healthcare, Legal and Retail all care **a lot** about WCAG compliance.
+To the point that in some areas it is legislated or mandated.
+In some cases not complying with certain accessibility guidelines `can even get sued <https://www.w3.org/WAI/bcase/target-case-study>`_ can lead to large, expensive lawsuits!

-If you care about working in any of the above sectors, being able to *prove* you are compliant (instead of just claiming it) can be a big plus.
+If you care about working in any of the above sectors, being able to *prove* you are compliant can be a big plus, and having that proof built in to your testing suite means identiying issues earlier before they are a problem.

 But all my pages are dynamically created and I use a CSS pre-processor
 ----------------------------------------------------------------------